bagelquant/bagel-factor/docs/modules/data_handling.md

 # data_handling Module

 The `data_handling` module provides core utilities for managing, validating, and preprocessing factor data in quantitative finance workflows.
-It is designed to ensure robust handling of factor values, including data cleaning, normalization, and flexible metadata support.
+It standardizes on `pd.Series` with a MultiIndex of (`date`, `ticker`) and provides ergonomic conversions and fast paths for trusted inputs.

 ## Submodules